Spain makes small profit on Bankia stake sale

 MADRID Spain made a small profit on the sale of a 7.5 percent stake in Bankia (BKIA.MC) as the government started to return the country's biggest bailed-out bank to private ownership and recoup taxpayers' money.

-Bankia became a symbol of Spain's financial crisis after the huge losses it and other banks built up due to a property market collapse forced the government to take 41.3 billion euros ($56.5 billion) in European aid to rescue the weakest lenders.
+Bankia became a symbol of Spain's financial crisis after the huge losses it and other banks built up due to a property market collapse forced the government to take 41.3 billion euros (33.7 billion pounds) in European aid to rescue the weakest lenders.

 The profitable stake sale is a boost for the government as it struggles to convince Spaniards that the costly cleanup of the banking system has been a success.